saurabhjojare/Attendance-Management-System/README.md

-# Employee Salary Management System
+# Attendance Management System

-This project is aimed at facilitating the management of employee salaries efficiently.
-It provides a range of features to handle various aspects of employee attendance and salary calculation.
+This project is aimed at facilitating the management of student attendance efficiently.
+It provides a range of features to handle various aspects of student attendance and performance tracking.

 ## Features

-1. **Add New Employee/View/Delete/Update/Search Employee**: Easily manage employee information, including adding new employees, viewing, deleting, updating, and searching existing employee records.
+1. **Add New Student/View/Delete/Update/Search Student**: Easily manage student information, including adding new students, viewing, deleting, updating, and searching existing student records.

-2. **Take Attendance of Employees**: Record daily attendance of employees to track their presence in the workplace.
+2. **Record Attendance of Students**: Record daily attendance of students to track their presence in the classes.

-3. **Calculate Employee Salary**: Automatically calculate the salary of employees based on their attendance and predefined salary structure.
+3. **Calculate Attendance Percentage**: Automatically calculate the attendance percentage of students based on their attendance records.

-4. **Show Employee Salary by Name or ID**: Retrieve and display the salary details of employees by their names or unique identification numbers.
+4. **Show Student Attendance by Name or ID**: Retrieve and display the attendance details of students by their names or unique identification numbers.

-5. **Show All Employee Salary Date-wise**: View the salary details of all employees categorized by date.
+5. **Show All Student Attendance Date-wise**: View the attendance details of all students categorized by date.

-6. **Show All Employee Salary Month-wise**: Organize and display the salary information of all employees on a monthly basis.
+6. **Show All Student Attendance Month-wise**: Organize and display the attendance information of all students on a monthly basis.

-7. **Show Salary Between Two Specified Dates**: Generate reports showing employee salaries within a specified date range.
+7. **Show Attendance Between Two Specified Dates**: Generate reports showing student attendance within a specified date range.

-8. **Show Best-Attended Employee List Month-wise**: Identify and display the employees with the best attendance records on a monthly basis.
+8. **Show Best-Attended Student List Month-wise**: Identify and display the students with the best attendance records on a monthly basis.

-9. **Show the Best-Attended Employee in the Year**: Recognize and showcase the employee with the highest attendance throughout the year.
+9. **Show the Best-Attended Student in the Year**: Recognize and showcase the student with the highest attendance throughout the year.

-10. **Extra Salary for High Attendance**: Reward employees with 4 days' extra salary if their monthly attendance exceeds 80%.
+10. **Reward for High Attendance**: Reward students with certificates or other incentives if their monthly attendance exceeds 80%.

-11. **Bonus Salary for Annual Attendance**: Grant employees 2 months' bonus salary if their annual attendance exceeds 80%.
+11. **Bonus for Annual Attendance**: Grant students special recognition or awards if their annual attendance exceeds 80%.

 ## Usage

 To use this system effectively, follow these steps:

-1. **Employee Management**: Add, view, update, or delete employee records as needed.
+1. **Student Management**: Add, view, update, or delete student records as needed.
-2. **Attendance Tracking**: Record daily attendance for each employee.
+2. **Attendance Tracking**: Record daily attendance for each student.
-3. **Salary Calculation**: Let the system automatically calculate salaries based on attendance and predefined rules.
+3. **Attendance Calculation**: Let the system automatically calculate attendance percentages based on the recorded data.
-4. **Reporting**: Utilize various reporting features to monitor attendance trends, salary distributions, and bonus eligibility.
+4. **Reporting**: Utilize various reporting features to monitor attendance trends, recognize high-attendance students, and identify areas for improvement.

 ## Installation